pyco-apps/pyco-apps.github.io/site/licensing/eula.md

 ## 6. Term and Termination

 This Agreement is effective unless terminated.
-PYCO may terminate this agreement without notice if any term of this agreement is break or if PYCO estimate the software was not acquired through a PYCO distribution platform.
+PYCO may terminate this agreement without notice if any term of this agreement is broken or if PYCO estimate the software was not acquired through a PYCO distribution platform.

-Upon any termination you must consent to destroy any software belonging to PYCO in your possession, including potential copies, modified or similar to the original.
+Upon any termination, you must consent to destroy any software belonging to PYCO in your possession, including potential copies, modified or similar to the original.